htdnug/blazor-wasm-sample/README.md

 * Javascript Interop
 * Cascading Parameters

-This code was originally presented at the August 2020 virtual meeting.
+This code was originally presented at the August 2020 virtual meeting for Houma-Thibodaux .NET User Group.